-Nominated for seven teaching awards he is open to providing lectures on a wide range of other topics (including: Searching for Peace in Theatre, Peacebuilding through the Arts, Representing Peace in Russian Film, the Making of Martyrs, Searching for Truth and Reconciliation through Film and Religion and the News).
+Nominated for over ten teaching awards, he is open to providing lectures on a wide range of other topics, including Searching for Peace in Theatre, Peacebuilding through the Arts, Decolonizing the Arts, the Making of Martyrs, and Searching for Truth and Reconciliation through Film.

-Promoting Peace, Inciting Violence: The Role of Religion and Media (Routledge 2012); Martyrdom: A Very Short Introduction (Oxford University Press 2012); Media Violence and Christian Ethics (Cambridge University Press 2007).
+Promoting Peace, Inciting Violence: The Role of Religion and Media (Routledge 2012)

 His lectures build upon original research undertaken for these and other publications.